saifaustcse/api-best-practices/README.md

     **[⬆ Back to Top](#table-of-contents)**

-2.  ### Use Nouns Instead of Verbs
+2.  ### Use HTTP methods to communicate intent

-    When designing a REST API, it is recommended to use nouns in the endpoint paths rather than verbs.
-This is because HTTP methods such as GET, POST, PUT, PATCH, and DELETE already represent the actions that can be performed on a resource.
+    One of the key principles of REST APIs is the use of standard HTTP methods to communicate the intent of the request.

     The following table helps you in understanding the REST API Verbs: